Patient & visitor information

 For the welfare of patients, the nursing staff may request that visitors leave a patient room at any time.
 Patients may also request the restriction of visitors simply by notifying the nursing staff.

 - Do not visit the hospital if you have any signs of illness, such as a cough, runny nose or fever.
-If you are not sure whether it is safe to visit, please ask your doctor or one of the nurses caring for patient you want to visit.
+If you are not sure whether it is safe to visit, ask your doctor or one of the nurses caring for the patient you want to visit.